-Table 1 below outlines some of the major differences between the two materials.
+Take a look at Table 1 below to see some of the key distinctions between these two materials:

 Is Brass Stronger Than Bronze?

-The steel sub frame (i.e. jambs, head and mullions when required) is formed as full frame profiles, and these are clad with brass and bronze in two or three parts to completely cover the base steel frame.
+The steel sub frame (i.e., jambs, head and mullions when required) is formed as full frame profiles, and these are clad with brass and bronze in two or three parts to completely cover the base steel frame.
 The corners are made with the head butting between the two jambs, creating a beautiful vertical butt seam connection.
-The decorative door face material is fastened to a rugged steel core with care and attention to detail.
-Doors can be manufactured in either a stile and rail configuration (when full or double lite glass is required) or full face clad construction (with flush door(s) or those with narrow or half-vision lites).
+With meticulous attention to detail, the door facing is skillfully secured to a resilient steel core.
+Doors can be manufactured in either a stile and rail configuration (when full or double lite glass is required) or full-face clad construction (with flush door(s) or those with narrow or half-vision lites).

-The gleaming appearance of polished brass or bronze clad products projects a beautiful appearance at a surprisingly moderate cost.
+The gleaming appearance of polished brass or bronze clad products projects a luxurious appearance at a surprisingly moderate cost.
 The antique finish of satin brass or bronze clad products suits the design requirements of historical renovation projects.
-The relatively light weight offered by this type of construction permits the use of traditional builder’s hardware.
+Due to the the relatively light weight of this type of construction material, traditional builders’ hardware can be used.
 In addition, it offers the same ease of operation as traditional steel exterior door openings, including where accessibility is required.